warelock2/hello_world/README.md

 ## Overview

-This is my first attempt at creating a simple, cross-platform GUI application using Python and PyQt5, packaged with pyinstaller.
+This is my first attempt at creating a simple, cross-platform GUI application using Python and PyQt5, packaged with pyinstaller, and automatically built with Github Actions.

 ## Releases